-BUSN 270 Advanced Records and Information
+BUSN 270 Advanced Records and Information Management (3)

-Management (3)

-Introduction to specialized functions, current technology, international issues, and other advanced topics in Records and Information Management (RIM).
+Introduces specialized functions, current technology, international issues, and other advanced topics in Records and Information Management (RIM).
 Topics covered include: Forms Management, Vital Records Protection, Disaster Prevention and Recovery, Micrographics, Mail and Reprographics Management, Optical Disk Technology, and International Standards.
 Association of Records Managers and Administrators (ARMA) International rules are reviewed.
-A database such as Microsoft[®] Access may be used to introduce and practice RIM program controls such as records inventory.
+A database such as Microsoft Access may be used to introduce and practice RIM program controls such as records inventory.

-Prerequisites: BUSN 170 or work experience in RIM and Microsoft^{} Access and Microsoft^{} PowerPoint equivalent or instructor's approval.
+Prerequisites: BUSN 170 or equivalent or work experience in RIM and Microsoft Access and Microsoft PowerPoint or instructor approval.